frequently asked questions

 Sorry.
 Our starter is part of our family, and it is not for sale.

 Click here to learn how to on the link to build your own starter.

-CAN YOU BAKE BREAD FOR MY WEDDING/PARTY/BUSINESS MEETING?
+CAN YOU BAKE SOURDOUGH FOR MY WEDDING/PARTY/BUSINESS MEETING?

 Thank you for thinking of us as part of your special day!
 Yes!
 We can work with you.

 Shoot us an email or give us a call ( yes we accept phone calls just like in the olden days).

 We love parties, and any excuse to be involved!

 CAN YOU GRIND FRESH FLOUR FOR ME?